 Keep in mind, there are literally hundreds of pellet pistols on the market right now and I obviously cannot review them all.
 If you feel there is a great one that I have left off this list, feel free to let everyone know in the comments section.
 You might also want to check out Corporal Goins’s Guide on PCP air rifles or our other guides on pellet guns and BB guns (there are some pretty cool full-auto ones).

-- Here Are the Best Pellet Pistols of 2019
+- Here Are the Best Pellet Pistols

 - 1. Crosman Benjamin Marauder .22 Cal Air Pistol